codelv/enaml-web/README.md

 ```

 You can also use it in a request handler with your favorite web framework.
 You
-can pass in objects to populate dynamic views.
-For example with tornado web
+can pass in kwargs to render to populate dynamic views.
+For example with tornado
-you can do something like this:
+web you can do something like this:

 ```python